Real structures on complex algebraic varieties with a reductive group action: Introduction

-It follows from the work of Weil \cite{Wei56} and Borel--Serre \cite{BS64} that there is a correspondence between the notions of real forms and of \emph{real structures} (i.e.~antiregular scheme involutions).
-More precisely, real forms of complex algebraic groups correspond to \emph{real group structures} (see Definition \ref{def:real group structure}) and real forms of complex algebraic varieties endowed with a reductive group action correspond to \emph{effective equivariant real structures} (see Definition \ref{def: equiv real structure}).
+It follows from the work of Weil \cite{Wei56} and Borel--Serre \cite{BS64} that there is a correspondence between the notions of real forms and of \emph{real structures} (i.e.~antiregular involutions).
+More precisely, real forms of complex algebraic groups correspond to \emph{real group structures} (see Definition \ref{def:real group structure}) and real forms of complex algebraic varieties endowed with an algebraic group action correspond to \emph{effective equivariant real structures} (see Definition \ref{def: equiv real structure}).
 This correspondence is usually referred to as \emph{Galois descent}.
 In practice, it is more convenient to work with real structures instead of real forms; indeed, real structures can be extended or restricted with respect to a dense open subset, and they are parametrized by some Galois cohomology pointed set (see Proposition \ref{prop:Galois H1 to param eq real structures}).
-Consequently, when studying real forms of complex algebraic varieties endowed with a reductive group action, we are spontaneously led not to consider Problem \ref{prob2}, but rather to the following equivalent one.
+Consequently, when studying real forms of complex algebraic varieties endowed with an algebraic group action, we are naturally led to consider the following Key Problem instead of Problem \ref{prob2}.